GaryManv/Final_project_GM/README.md

 # Brainstorm
 Divide into "predictible" and "non predictible" products / categories.
 Filter/exclude non-predictible ones.
-Find reasons for non-predictibility
+Find reasons for non-predictibility. <br>
 Which are most returned products?
-Which are warehouses with most returns?
+Which are warehouses with most returns?<br>
+Can adding economic factors improve forecasting?<br>
+Which warehouses/product categories have the best predictability rate?<br>